Spriting guide

 Where to Get Sprites

 Before you can do any sprite editing, you have to get the original game sprites somewhere.
-You can use my Pokémon Sprite Generator to get the main series sprites of the Pokémon you're going to work with quickly, or, if you need sprites other than those included in the sprite generator, try this tool.
+You can use my Pokémon Sprite Generator to get the main series sprites of the Pokémon you're going to work with quickly, or, if you need sprites other than those included in the sprite generator, you can always look up the Pokémon on Bulbapedia and click the "Sprites" section.
 If you want to download all the sprites from the post-Advance games for use, you can also always get my sprite packages.

 Popular Spriting Categories